FL-Market: Trading Private Models in Federated Learning: Related Work

-Some efforts \cite{wang2020federated, sun2020ldp, liu2020fedsel, liu2020flame,wu2020fedctr} have been put on designing federated learning frameworks under LDP.
-Since the data perturbation under LDP may hugely hurt the utility of FL models, they mainly focus on how to reduce the perturbation level while still providing appropriate privacy guarantees.
-Concretely, to relieve the utility problem that the noise injected by LDP to a gradient should be proportional to its size, Liu et al. \cite{liu2020fedsel} proposed an FL framework to perturb only the top-k important dimensions of the gradient and thus can its utility.
-Then, to improve the utility under LDP, Liu et al. \cite{liu2020flame} employed a secure shuffle model in their FL framework that can amplify the privacy guarantee under the same local level of noise injection.
-Then, Sun et al. \cite{sun2020ldp} proposed a securer LDP mechanism that can extend the difference between the perturbed data and its original value while introduce lower variance.
-There also exits some works on designing LDP-based FL frameworks for specific machine learning tasks \cite{wang2020federated, wu2020fedctr}.
-While the above works relieved the utility problem of FL under LDP mainly by relaxing the LDP guarantee or reasonably injecting noise, in this paper, we consider solving this problem from an incentive perspective, i.e., by incentivizing data owners to contribute more privacy, which can also benefit the utility.
+Some efforts \cite{li2019differentially, wang2020federated, sun2020ldp, liu2020fedsel, liu2020flame, zhao2020local, wu2022fedctr, girgis21shuffled} have devoted to designing FL frameworks under LDP.
+Since the data perturbation under LDP may substantially reduce the utility of FL models, these authors mainly focus on how to reduce the perturbation level while still providing appropriate privacy guarantees.
+Concretely, to relieve the utility problem that the noise that LDP injects into a gradient should be proportional to its size, Liu et al. \cite{liu2020fedsel} propose an FL framework to perturb only the top-k important dimensions of the gradient and thus can its utility.
+Then, Liu et al. \cite{liu2020flame} and Girgis et al. \cite{girgis21shuffled} employ the shuffle model \cite{erlingsson19ampli} in their FL frameworks to amplify the privacy guarantee under the same level of noise injection.
+Then, Sun et al. \cite{sun2020ldp} propose a more secure LDP mechanism that can extend the difference between the perturbed data and its original value while introducing lower variance.
+There are also works on designing LDP-based FL frameworks for specific ML tasks \cite{li2019differentially, wang2020federated, wu2022fedctr}.
+While prior works address the utility problem under LDP by relaxing the privacy guarantee or elaborately injecting noise, we tackle it from an incentive perspective, i.e., by incentivizing data owners to contribute more privacy loss, which can also increase utility.
+In addition, Zhao et al. \cite{zhao2020local} propose an LDP-based FedSGD algorithm, which is similar to our protocol in privacy protection; however, they assume uniform privacy losses for all data owners and thus do not consider different perturbation levels when aggregating gradients.